 Internet access is available throughout most of Ecuador, including Salinas.

-The city has a selection of Internet providers, whose performance ranges from pretty good to pretty terrible.
+The city has a selection of Internet providers whose performance ranges from pretty good to bad.

-Is Salinas, Ecuador right for you?
-Visit and spend some time before making your decision.
+Is Salinas, Ecuador, right for you?
+We always recommend our readers to visit and spend some time before making your decision.

 Are you looking for a second residence or citizenship?
 Would you like to buy a property and find the ideal retirement location?

 Ecuador is definitely a very affordable place in a very interesting part of the world that is relatively safe.